 ACL groups themselves are available in both formal (public) and informal (public and/or private) formats.
 Our goal is to have an active ACL group available in every city across the globe.

 In the next few years, we will support the development of hundreds of groups to reach tens of thousands of individuals.
 We plan to establish at least one lead coordinator in every continent in order to continue the expansion and growth of ACL.
 We will build a comprehensive online resource library of ACL materials.
-We will launch an app designed to increase connection beyond ACL group meetings.
-The app will offer an array of tools including: live online ACL meeting events via Zoom, daily ACL meditations, closeness-generating questions, explorative journaling, inspirational quotes, locating ACL meetings, various selfdirected ACL activities, and many more resources.
+We will launch an online leadership membership platform to increase connection beyond ACL group meetings.
+The platform will offer an array of tools including: live online ACL meeting events via Zoom, daily ACL meditations, closeness-generating questions, explorative journaling, locating ACL meetings, various self-directed ACL activities, and many more resources.

 Our work is firmly grounded in psychological science.
 A wealth of recent scientific literature has shown that people who lack social connection suffer impairment of numerous bodily systems, from immune to cardiovascular, and face an increased mortality risk equivalent to smoking 15 cigarettes per day.
 To address this dire public health threat, we bring people together by facilitating vulnerable self-disclosure and compassionate responsiveness, which research has shown to be key ingredients for fulfilling human connection.